Computing Minimal Presentations and Bigraded Betti Numbers of 2-Parameter Persistent Homology: Kernel Computation in the Bigraded Case

+To rigorously compare $\KerSchr$ and $\KerBasis$, it is helpful to specify some lower-level details of $\KerSchr$ in a way that aligns with those of $\KerBasis$.
+We have observed in \cref{Rem:Grobner_Basis_Computation} that a variant of the bigraded reduction efficiently computes a minimal Gr\"obner basis of $G$.
+Extending this, the entirety of $\KerSchr$ can in fact be naturally implemented within our bigraded framework, by adapting the ideas of this section.
+For example, $T$ can be computed by maintaining an auxiliary matrix as $G$ is computed, as $\KerBasis$ does; and $U$ can be computed simply by recording which column additions are performed.
+The details of such an implementation can be specified so that the set of non-zero generators of $\ker \gamma$ computed by $\KerSchr$ is exactly the basis computed by $\KerBasis$.
+Yet $\KerSchr$ computes this basis in a needlessly indirect way, and in addition it computes many other trivial generators for $\ker \gamma$ which one knows in advance will be zero.

-In contrast, our kernel computation algorithm $\KerBasis$ never stores a full Gr\"{o}bner basis for $\im \gamma$.
-In fact, as suggested by \cref{Rem:Grobner_Basis_Computation}, $\KerBasis$ does effectively compute a Gr\"{o}bner basis for $\im \gamma$ as it computes a basis for $\ker \gamma$, but at most $\nc$ elements of the Gr\"{o}bner basis are stored at a time in the columns of the matrix $R$.
+Given the parallels between $\KerBasis$ and this implementation of $\KerSchr$, it is easily checked that both the runtime and memory cost $\KerBasis$ are asymptotically bounded above by those of $\KerSchr$.
+Intuitively, because $\KerBasis$ is a substantial simplification of $\KerSchr$, one expects $\KerBasis$ to be substantially more efficient, both in terms of time and memory.
+For memory consumption, we can make this mathematically precise by considering the asymptotic size of the Gr\"obner bases computed by $\KerSchr$.
+As explained above, $\KerSchr$ computes and stores a Gr\"{o}bner basis $G$ for $\im \gamma$.
+In contrast, $\KerBasis$ never stores a full Gr\"{o}bner basis for $\im \gamma$.
+In fact, as indicated by \cref{Rem:Grobner_Basis_Computation}, $\KerBasis$ does effectively compute a minimal Gr\"{o}bner basis $G$ for $\im \gamma$ as it computes a basis for $\ker \gamma$, but at most $\nc$ elements of $G$ are stored at a time in the columns of the matrix $R$.

-This raises the question of how costly it is to store a Gr\"{o}bner basis for the image of a morphism of free bipersistence modules.
-In answer to this question, Alex Tchernev showed us a construction which gives, for each $\nr,\nc\geq 1$, a morphism $\gamma^{\nr,\nc}:F\to F'$ of free bipersistence modules with bases for $F$ and $F'$ of size $\nc$ and $\nr$ respectively, and an ordered basis for $F'$ such that a minimal Gr\"{o}bner basis of $\im \gamma^{\nr,\nc}$ has $\Theta(\nc\cdot \min(\nr,\nc))$ elements \cite{Tchernev}.
-The example works for any choice of ground field $\K$.
-If the characteristic of $K$ is not 2, then the Gr\"{o}bner basis is far from sparse, and the memory requirement to store the Gr\"{o}bner basis is $\Theta(\nr\nc\cdot \min(\nr,\nc))$, which can be significantly worse than the $O(\nr\nc+\nc^2)$ memory requirement of $\KerBasis$.
-It would be interesting to investigate empirically how big Gr\"{o}bner bases of images typically are in practical TDA computations. \end{remark}
+Thus, together with \cref{Prop:Ker_Comp_Complexity}, the following proposition implies that $\KerBasis$ is asymptotically more memory efficient than the comparable implementation of $\KerSchr$.